bloc97/Anime4K/README.md

 ***Disclaimer: All art assets used are for demonstration and educational purposes.
 All rights are reserved to their original owners.
 If you (as a person or a company) own the art and do not wish it to be associated with this project, please contact us at 	anime4k.upscale@gmail.com and we will gladly take it down.***

-## Upcoming v3.0
+## v3.0
-The monolithic Anime4K shader will be broken into modular components, allowing customization for specific types of anime and/or personal taste.
+The monolithic Anime4K shader is broken into modular components, allowing customization for specific types of anime and/or personal taste.

 What's new:
  - A complete overhaul of the algorithm(s) for speed, quality and efficiency.